 Some of the analyzers and filters will require additional dependencies.
-For example to use the snowball stemmer you have to also include the lucenesnowball jar and for the PhoneticFilterFactory you need the commons-codec jar.
+For example to use the snowball stemmer you have to also include the lucene-snowball jar and for the PhoneticFilterFactory you need the commons-codec [http:// commons.apache.org/codec] jar.
 Your distribution of Hibernate Search provides these dependencies in its lib/optional directory.
-Have a look at Example of available tokenizers and Examples of available filters to see which analyzers and filters have additional dependencies a char filter is defined by its factory.
-In our example, a mapping char filter is used, and will replace characters in the input based on the rules specified in the mapping file.
-Next a tokenizer is defined.
-This example uses the standard tokenizer.
-Last but not least, a list of filters is defined by their factories.
-In our example, the StopFilter filter is built reading the dedicated words property file.
-The filter is also expected to ignore case.
+Have a look at Table 4.2, "Example of available tokenizers" and Table 4.3, "Examples of available filters" to see which analyzers and filters have additional dependencies